Grid homology for spatial graphs and a K\"{u}nneth formula of connected sum: The proof of Theorem (1)

 \section{The proof of Theorem \ref{thm:cutedge} (1)}

-Theorem \ref{thm:cutedge} (1) is much easier.
 We will check that the grid chain complex for an MOY graph with sinks or sources can be written as a mapping cone $\mathrm{Cone}(\partial_N^I\colon\widetilde{N}\to\widetilde{I})$ such that the chain map $\partial_N^I$ is a quasi-isomorphism.
-Then a standard argument of homological algebra verifies that its homology vanishes.
+Then Theorem \ref{thm:cutedge} (1) follows by the standard argument of homological algebra.

 \begin{proof}[\textbf{proof of theorem \ref{thm:cutedge} (1)}] We will show the case of an MOY graph with a source.
 The case of a sink can be proved in the same way by reflecting the graph grid diagram along the diagonal line.